 Two years ago we made our first trip to Amsterdam.
 On that trip, we saw the Van Gogh Museum, the Rijksmuseum, took a Canal tour, ate the best-rated Frites in town, rented bikes, spent a day in Vondelpark, visited the Floating Flower Market, did lots of window shopping in the Nine Streets district, ate amazing Indonesian food, and had an extended visit to HEMA.
 Plus visited the tulips, too — we caught the very tail end of the season.
-You can read about that trip here, here, here and here.
+You can read about all of our travels to The Netherlands here.

 But this trip was totally different.
 With the exception of a return visit to Vondelpark, it was all new!
-From this trip, there are 5 things I want to pass on for those of you planning your own visits to Amsterdam.
+Based on this trip, there are 5 things I want to pass on for those of you planning your own visits to Amsterdam.

 On the first trip, we spent our entire visit in Old Town and it was charming and walkable and lovely.
 This time, we tried a different area, outside the tourist runs, and saw an entirely different view of Amsterdam, which was also charming, walkable and lovely.
 And it was kind of by accident.
 When we tried to book a hotel, we noticed almost everything in town was sold out — the whole country was gearing up for their big national holiday, Queen’s Day, made even bigger this year, because the Queen abdicated her thrown and her son became King.
 (Next year, the holiday will be King’s Day!)